How to take payments from European customers

 3. E-money

-E-money is a digital equivalent of cash but is stored on an electronic device or remotely on a server e.g. in a payment account on the internet.
-E-money providers like PayPal - also referred to as 'digital wallets' - are a popular choice for businesses working in multiple countries as it is accepted in all countries.
+E-money is a digital equivalent of cash but is stored on an electronic device or remotely on a server, e.g. in a payment account on the internet.
+E-money providers like PayPal are a popular choice for businesses working in multiple countries as it is accepted in all countries.

 Despite a fast set-up and broad reach across Europe, e-money payment methods have three main drawbacks:

-Cost - They are generally expensive with fees of around 1.5 - 3.5% plus a fixed charge.
-For instance, PayPal charges 3.4% plus a 20p fee for every transaction.
+They are generally expensive with fees of around 1.5 - 3.5% plus a fixed charge.
+For instance, PayPal charges 3.4% plus a cent fee for every transaction.
 There’s also a 0.4-1.5% cross-border payments fee and a currency conversion fee charged by the provider.

 If you’d like to offer an e-money payment method, we’d suggest considering it as a complementary payment option for your website.
-We would advise also accepting alternative payment methods like credit card or Direct Debit.
-Businesses who only accept payments via e-money methods like PayPal typically have poor customer conversion and experience.
+We would advise also accepting alternative payment methods like Credit Card or Direct Debit.
+Businesses that only accept payments via e-money methods like PayPal typically have poor customer conversion and experience.

 4. Direct Debit